 Are there any landline phones with texting capabilities?
-No, there isn't a landline telephone devices with texting capabilities unless we're talking about mobile phones and the landline phone service provider does not offer a landline texting solution either.
+No, there aren't any landline telephone devices with texting capabilities unless we're talking about mobile phones and the landline phone service provider does not offer a landline texting solution either.
 In a sense, this is a good thing because it would get very expensive.
 With a texting app like Texty Pro, all you need to text from a landline is a computer or a mobile phone and it's free for 2 weeks to try.
 With your landline number text-enabled, you text from a computer or a any mobile device with an internet connection.

 With the overwhelming increase of mobile phones across the country, text messaging has taken communication to its current standard.
 There are over 280 million smartphone users in the United States.
 Currently, over 90% of the U.S. population uses texting at least once a day.
 It has become common for personal and business interactions to occur via text message, either automated or individually handled.